 Plus, for some extra insights into how you can use native Spanish TV content to your advantage, check out the video below.
 These are just two of many awesome Spanish learning videos available on the FluentU Spanish YouTube channel.

 To watch even more great content and give your Spanish a native boost, subscribe to the channel and hit the notification bell!

 Bonus Pick: Turn Authentic Videos (Like TV Show Clips) into Personalized Lessons

 If you’re aiming to learn Spanish with TV shows, FluentU will help you with that.
-The program hand-picks hundreds of real-world Spanish videos—like TV show clips, movie trailers, inspirational talks and more—and turns them into personalized Spanish language lessons.

 Each video is enhanced with learners in mind: See subtitles in Spanish or English (turn either on or off at the click of a button), customize your vocabulary list with multimedia flashcards, test your understanding with adaptive quizzes and much more.

 As you’re watching, you can hover over any word or phrase to see its meaning, some examples of it in use and even other videos that use it for even more context.

 You can use FluentU in your browser or take it on the go with the FluentU iOS or Android app.